 There are many reasons to go solar.
 A solar panel system is a smart investment that can reduce electricity costs, increase the value of your property, and reduce the environmental impact of your electricity use.
-Luckily, solar power isn’t just for single-family homes – you can make the transition to solar even if you live in a condominium.
+Luckily, solar power isn’t just for single-family homes – you can make the transition to solar even if you live in a condo association.

-Characteristics of successful solar projects for condos
+Condo solar panels: characteristics of successful solar projects for condos associations

 Because solar projects in condominiums involve multiple stakeholders, they are inevitably more complicated than installing solar on a single-family home.
 It’s good to know that you’re set up for success before you start the process of going solar.
 Most successful solar condo initiatives have a few things in common: